Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 For scrum teams, child issues are scheduled according to the sprint to which they’re assigned.
 On your roadmap, the schedule bar for all child issues is the same size regardless of their estimated duration, aligning with the sprints at the top.

-These sprint dates are used to roll up dates to parent-level issues.
+The date of each issue’s assigned sprint is used to roll up dates to parent-level issues.
 In the example below, the parent-level task Cheddar King infers its dates from the three child issues Fermentation, Develop flavor, and Find your inner cheese.
 These child issues are scheduled to last two sprints, so the parent issue is begins with the first sprint and the ends after the second.

 Was this helpful?